 Enabler 1.6 - “Adopt Norms and Standards”: Adopt joint principles, normative frameworks and global standards for digital sustainability.
 While the pace of digital innovation is dynamic, and although several international standards are emerging, there are only a few nascent normative and ethical frameworks in place to guide its direction.
 The majority of these frameworks lack clear principles and norms linked to environmental and social sustainability or climate action.
-In this context, it is critical to develop a global set of standards and guidelines for the sustainable production, use and adoption of digital technologies based on specific, measurable, achievable and time-bound indicators.
+Moreover, current ethical frameworks are mainly targeting AI only.
+In this context, it is critical to develop a global set of international standards and guidelines for the sustainable production, use and adoption of digital technologies based on specific, measurable, achievable and time-bound indicators.
 Additionally, it is critical to set a global standard methodology for assessing and measuring the net impact of digital technologies on sustainability and climate change.
 It is noted that standardization in this domain has been ongoing for a decade or more, so any effort in this direction should start from existing standards and integrate with ongoing standardization processes (See Boxes 11 and 12).
 Efforts in this direction will also need to cover the governance of data that is being used to fuel digital transformation and has become one of the new factors of production, alongside land, labor and capital.

 Next steps: The CODES community has identified four critical next steps to advance each of these strategic priorities and further connect ongoing initiatives:

-World Commission on Sustainability in the Digital Age: Under the aegis of the United Nations, convene a high-level multistakeholder Global Commission on Sustainability in the Digital Age.
+World Commission on Sustainability in the Digital Age: Under the aegis of the United Nations, convene a high-level multistakeholder and multistrategic Global Commission on Sustainability in the Digital Age.
 The commission would explore the key enabling policies, standards, infrastructure and governance frameworks needed to harness digital technologies to accelerate sustainability.
-The commission would provide a set of recommendations that could inform a UN or UNEA Declaration on Digital Sustainability as well as the planned Global Digital Compact or new international convention.
+The commission would provide a set of recommendations that could inform a UN or United Nations Environment Assembly Declaration on Digital Sustainability as well as the planned Global Digital Compact or new international convention.

 Digital Public Good Data for Sustainability: A coalition of public and private sector organizations as well as academic and civil society entities is needed to enable the development of a global system of interoperable environment and climate data using best available digital technologies.
 Cross-Industry and sector data partnerships to be established for joint initiatives that advance access and governance to sustainability data as digital public goods through APIs and global standards.
 Such a network of data will be the base of green financing mechanisms, risk management, decision making and digital nudging.
-Multilevel frameworks and standards will be in need.
+Multilevel frameworks and standards will be needed

-Increase coordination, investment and adoption of global standards for digital sustainability: A digital platform and “clearing house” is needed to aggregate and coordinate key standards for digital sustainability developed by a range of actors.
-This would help build awareness on existing standards, improve coordination, identify gaps and improve implementation and compliance.
-Key gaps should be identified and work on standards to underpin a circular economy, including the use of digital product passports should be accelerated.
+Increase coordination, investment and adoption of global standards and data for digital sustainability: A digital platform and “clearing house” is needed to aggregate and coordinate key standards and data sets for digital sustainability developed by a range of actors to foster a culture of well-founded, transparent assessment practices and associated data sets regarding the impact of the sector as a basis for informed decision making.
+This would help build awareness on existing standards, improve coordination, identify gaps and improve implementation and complianceKey gaps should be identified and work on standards to underpin a circular economy, including the use of digital product passports should be accelerated.